What is the Super2 ‘Wildcard’ initiative?

 Who are the 2018 SuperSprint Wildcard entries and where will they race?

-Dunlop Super2 Series driver Macauley Jones is the first driver in 2018 to run as a wildcard, with the regular 26-car field having remained unchanged for Winton after Dunlop Super2 teams opted not to field wildcards at the Victorian circuit.
+With the regular 26-car field having remained unchanged for Winton after Dunlop Super2 teams opted not to field wildcards at the Victorian circuit, two SuperSprint wildcards have now been confirmed for 2018.

 Who were the 2017 SuperSprint Wilcard entries?